LESSON 1: NATIONAL & GLOBAL SYSTEMS IN LIVESTOCK ANIMAL HEALTH

 Transboundary Diseases or TADs.

-As spelled out in all the OIE standards, every robust VS has 3 functional sectors all connected through sufficient surveillance for the "diseases of the public good" - see below...
+As spelled out in all WOAH standards, every robust VS has 3 functional sectors all connected through sufficient surveillance for the "diseases of the public good" - see below...

 The system consists of government veterinarians (public servants) who are responsible for ensuring the control of the “diseases of the public good”.
 And, in every country, the VS has three arms, all communicating and working together in an integrated system of surveillance: